robfentress/tota11y/README.md

 ## Special thanks

-Many of tota11y's features come straight from [Google Chrome's Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools).
+Many of tota11y's features come straight from [Deque's aXe](https://github.com/dequelabs/axe-core).
 We use this library heavily at [Khan Academy](http://khanacademy.org).

 The awesome glasses in our logo were created by [Kyle Scott](https://thenounproject.com/Kyle/) and are licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/legalcode).